SethCram/book-club/README.md

     ```
     server_name domain_name www.domain_name
     ```
-17. Verify the syntax of the nginx config file is okay and start nginx using it
+20. Verify the syntax of the nginx config file is okay and restart nginx using it
     ```sh
     sudo nginx -t
     sudo service nginx restart
     ```
-18. Login to MongoDB Atlas and go "Security" > "Network Access" > "Add IP Address", then add the elastic public IP of the AWS EC2 instance (visible under EC2 instance details)
-19. Navigate to the public IP address using a browser (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
+21. Navigate to the domain name using a browser (e.g. http://[domain_name]) and the frontend should be visible or use curl to verify `curl http://[domain_name]`
+22. Make sure the latest version of snapd is installed
+    ```sh
+    sudo snap install core; sudo snap refresh core
+    ```
+23. Ensure no other versions of certbot exist, install it via snap, and make sure it's properly linked
+    ```sh
+    sudo apt-get remove certbot
+    sudo snap install --classic certbot
+    sudo ln -s /snap/bin/certbot /usr/bin/certbot
+    ```
+24. Get an HTTPS certificate and tell Certbot to edit your nginx config file to enabled HTTPS
+    ```sh
+    sudo certbot --nginx
+    ```
+    1. Ask for certificates for both subdomains `1, 2`
+    2. If a error is encountered that talks about "too many certificates already issued for [domain_name]", wait until the specified date and rerun this step's command or setup an `at` job to automate the certificate issuance
-20. Navigate to the domain name using a browser (e.g. http://[domain_name]) and the frontend should be visible or use curl to verify `curl http://[domain_name]`
+25. Navigate to the secured domain name using a browser (e.g. https://[domain_name]) and the frontend should be visible or use curl to verify `curl https://[domain_name]`